 When You Need a Break, And Your Big Dream Has Stalled, Follow These 5 Steps

 1. Visit the website FutureMe.Org to write an email letter to your future self.

 2. Reflect on your current self and what you want in your life.

-3. Write down your goals along with all your thoughts about them–your fears, hopes, dreams, and any words of encouragement.
+3. Write down your goals and thoughts about them–your fears, hopes, dreams, and any words of encouragement.

-4. Set a future delivery date that you would like to receive this letter from you in your email inbox–12 months from now is good.
+4. Set a future delivery date that you would like to receive this letter from you in your email inbox–12 months from now is suitable.

-5. Forget about this email so you will be surprised when it arrives in your future inbox.
+5. Forget about this email; you will be surprised when it arrives in your future inbox.

 Dominican University professor, Dr. Gail Matthews, researched goal setting and discovered that people who write down their goals are 50% more likely to achieve them.

 What are you waiting for?
-Make space this week to pause your hectic life and while you are at it, write an email to your future self!
+Make space this week to pause your hectic life and write an email to your future self while you are at it!